AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 dotted with a vector lagrange multipliers, resulting in 2D symmetric matrix with rows and columns equal to the number of inputs.
 We refer to this as the adjointhessian, and in the case of a function with a single output is equivalent to the normal hessian.
 Since :code:`X` here is a simple linear function, the first derivative is simply the identity matrix and the adjointhessian is zero.
-This is a rather trivial example, but the same methods can applied to any ASSET vector function that we can construct.
-We should also note that while these methods are available for all vector functions, for most applications and examples you won't ever actually need to explicitly call the function or its derivatives at real arguments as that will be handled for you by some other interface such as an integrator or optimal control problem.
+This is a rather trivial example, but the same methods can applied to any ASSET VectorFunction that we can construct.
+We should also note that while these methods are available for all VectorFunctions, for most applications and examples you won't ever actually need to explicitly call the function or its derivatives at real arguments as that will be handled for you by some other interface such as an integrator or optimal control problem.